Every Child a Graduate: Improving High School Graduation

-A. A student is assigned to a permanent cohort based on two factors:
+A. Students are assigned to a permanent cohort based on two factors:

 - School year of the student’s first high school enrollment period in Wisconsin, and

 - Student’s grade level placement at the time of that first high school enrollment period.

-To be counted as a graduate under the four-year adjusted cohort rate, a student must earn a regular diploma on or before the summer following their fourth year of high school.
+To be counted as a graduate under the four-year adjusted cohort rate, a student must earn a regular diploma on or during the summer following their fourth year of high school.
 This includes early graduates.
 For more information, see Reporting Data about High School Completion Credentials

-For extended timeframe, six-year adjusted cohort rate, and other information: http://lbstat.dpi.wi.gov/lbstat_eseagrad#definitions.
+For extended timeframe, six-year adjusted cohort rate, and other information see Adjusted Cohort Graduation Rates.

 Q. How is a “regular” diploma defined?
 My district issues several different diplomas.

-A. A regular diploma is defined as any high school diploma issued by the school district under s.118.33 (1) (a) and (d), Wis.
+A. A regular diploma is defined as any high school diploma issued by the school district under s.118.33 (1) Wis.
 Stats.

-Certain at-risk students that are enrolled in an alternate education program and demonstrate a level of proficiency in the subject credit areas required in s.118.33 (1)(a) Wis.
-Stats. may earn a regular diploma in programs that are: Competency Based, Project Based, GED Option #2, Conversion of HSED.
+Students that are enrolled in an alternative education program and demonstrate a level of proficiency in the subject credit areas required in s.118.33 (1)(a) Wis.
+Stats. may be counted as having earned a regular diploma even if the diploma issued by the school district has a different title.
 Successful completion of a special education under PI 18.04 Wis.
 Admin.
 Code may also result in the issuance of a diploma.

-A regular diploma does not include a General Education Development (GED) and High School Equivalency Diplomas (HSED) credentials issued by the state of Wisconsin, certificates of attendance, or any alternative awards are not considered regular diplomas.
+General Education Development (GED) and High School Equivalency Diplomas (HSED) credentials issued by the state of Wisconsin, certificates of attendance, or any alternative awards are not considered regular diplomas.
 (Federal regulations – 34 C.F.R. §200.19(b)(1)(iv)).

 Q. Does the four-year rate include the summer following a student’s fourth (senior) year?